-ON 22 March 2023, the Minister of Māori Development, Willie Jackson, announced the appointment of Alana Miriana Thomas (Ngāpuhi, Ngāti Rēhia, Ngāti Kuri) as a permanent judge of the Māori Land Court and member of the Waitangi Tribunal.
+N 22 March 2023, the Minister of Māori Development, Willie Jackson, announced the appointment of Alana Miriana Thomas (Ngāpuhi, Ngāti Rēhia, Ngāti Kuri) as a permanent judge of the Māori Land Court.

 Judge Thomas graduated from the University of Auckland in 2008.
 While studying, Judge Thomas was the president of the Māori Law Students Association and was an active member of Waipapa Taumata Rau, the Māori Students Association.
 Following her graduation, Judge Thomas gained experience at the Māori Land Court in Whangārei alongside the sitting judges of the Taitokerau district, Judge Spencer and Judge Ambler.